Descriptions of Major Access Links and Databases

 This source covers current Congressional news and bill status.

-The Digital National Security Archive contains a comprehensive collection of primary
+The Digital National Security Archive contains declassified government documents.
+The

 Early American Newspapers

 Early American Newspapers features cover-to-cover reproductions of hundreds of historic

 newspapers, providing more than one million pages as fully text-searchable facsimile images.
 For

 students and scholars of early America, this unique collection offers an unprecedented look back

 into the extraordinary history of the United States -- the story of its people, ideals, commerce

 and everyday life.